defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 	* Subnet
 	* Private IP configuration
 	* Private DNS integration
+6. In the Review and Create tab, click Create.

 Approval Process
 1. Navigate to the Azure SQL database server selected in step 4c in the previous section.